jojobear2020/Amazon_Vine_Analysis/README.md

 ### TOOLS

 1.	**PySpark** – to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-I also used it to analyze the data.
+It was also used to analyze the data.

 2.	**pgAdmin** – to create a database for our working data

 ### ANALYSIS OVERVIEW

-In this project we analyze Amazon reviews written by members of the paid Amazon Vine program.
+In this project we analyzed Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

-In this project, we had access to approximately 50 datasets.
-Each one contains reviews of a specific product, from clothing apparel to wireless products.
-I selected reviews of baby products.
+We had access to approximately 50 datasets, each one contains reviews of a specific product.
+For this analysis, I selected a datasaet containing reviews of the baby products.

 [](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Baby_v1_00.tsv.gz)